wildcardgamez/BuddyCards/README.txt

 set, wether it's possible to get those cards in your modpack or not.
 This allows all cards to be obtainable.

+Buddy Binding
+An enchant that you can get on medals and binders.
+Whenever you die and an item with Buddy Binding on it would normally drop on the floor and eventually despawn, it has a chance to stay in your inventory after death.
+This chance goes up with every level of Buddy Binding, from 81%, to 90%, to 100%.
+In order to get Buddy Binding III, you require a full enchanting setup.

 Config
 The config file of the mod allows adjusting of the odds of packs dropping when the player kills specific mobs.
 Type in a decimal value of what percentage of kills